Smart motorway safety is back in the spotlight as a widow is calling for Highways England to be investigated over the death of her husband.

 – How frequent are they?

-They were initially up to 2.5km (1.6 miles) apart, but for new smart motorways built from this year, they are no more than 1.6km (one mile) apart.
+They were initially up to 2.5km (1.6 miles) apart, but for new smart motorways built from 2020 they are no more than 1.6km (one mile) apart.

-– What if I can’t reach an ERA or leave my vehicle safely?
+– What if I cannot reach an ERA or leave my vehicle safely?

 If you come to a standstill in a live lane, call 999, switch on your hazard warning lights and stay in your vehicle with your seat belt on.